saurabh-sept/playwright-java/README.md

 # About
-This is a test automation framework utilising open source technologies, namely, `Playwright`, `Java` with `TestNG` .
+This is a test automation framework utilising open source technologies, namely, `Playwright`, `Java`, `Maven` with `TestNG` .
 It can do both UI and API based test automation.

 It currently has UI tests automated for demo puposes in the `tests` folder.